 The Neurosurgical Peripheral Nerve and Spine Fellowship in the Department of Neurosurgery at Washington University School of Medicine is a CAST-accredited one-year intensive fellowship in the surgical and medical management of peripheral nerve and spinal disorders.
-This is a combined fellowship led by Wilson Z. Ray, MD, with the additional expertise of plastic surgeon Susan Mackinnon, MD, orthopedic hand surgeons David Brogan, MD, and Christopher Dy, MD.

 The fellowship is a 12-month program with 3-month long rotations.
 The fellow will receive multidisciplinary exposure to peripheral nerve disorders by neurosurgeons, plastic surgeons, and orthopedic hand surgeons to develop well-rounded and comprehensive management skills both in and out of the operating room.
 The fellow will be integrated into the multidisciplinary approach to patient management and surgical care of peripheral nerve and spinal disorders.